pthom/imgui_bundle/bindings/imgui_bundle/Readme_pypi.md

 free, under a very permissive license, by one main author (and most of its API comes from external libraries).

+If you need consulting about ImGui Bundle or about the bindings generator in the context of a commercial project, please contact me by email.

 ### History

 Three of my past projects gave me the idea to develop this library.